AmpionWorld/Ampion.tk/index.md

 # Ampion Information Center

+- The website has now hit 700 views!
+Thanks!
 - This website has hit 100 views!
 Thank you!
 - Now you can see Giant Ampion, with Ampion GiantSim!
 [Start GiantSim Now](/gs)
 - Next Ampion  pArk Tour will be on Monday, January 9th, 2023.